 Everyone is still trying to map AI onto search.

 But if you've actually used these systems for anything real, that framing falls apart quickly.
 You don't type one query and scan results.
 You have a conversation.
 You give context, refine what you're looking for, ask for comparisons, push back, and iterate.
-And somewhere in that process, the system doesn't just list options — it forms an opinion.
-It recommends something.
-That's not search.
-That's a buyer.
+And somewhere in that process, the system moves from listing options to making recommendations.
+It acts as a buyer-side evaluator.
 And most companies are still treating it like a distribution problem, when it's already a decision layer.

 A new audience has emerged

 For the first time, companies aren't just marketing to humans.
 They're being evaluated by systems that sit directly in front of them.
-These systems read everything about you, interpret what you do, compare you to alternatives, apply constraints based on the user, and then decide what to say.
-Not just what to include — what to recommend.
+These systems read everything about you, interpret what you do, compare you to alternatives, apply constraints based on the user, and then decide what to say, including what to recommend.

-They behave like analysts, not indexes.
+They operate like analysts.
 They form a view on your company, and that view directly determines whether you get considered at all.
 Increasingly, that view is formed before a human ever reaches your website.

-This isn't just a new channel.
+This creates a new audience.
 It's a new audience that acts like a buyer — one that filters, evaluates, and influences decisions at scale.

 What most companies get wrong

-Right now, most of the work happening in this space is focused on visibility.
-More mentions.
-More citations.
-More inclusion in answers.
+Right now, most of the work happening in this space is focused on visibility: mentions, citations, and inclusion in answers.
 But showing up is not the same as winning.
 You can be cited, referenced, even recommended early — and still lose the decision.

-Because the moment that matters isn't when a system lists companies.
-It's when it's asked to choose between them.
-When the question becomes more specific, more constrained, and more tied to a real outcome.
+The moment that matters is when a system is asked to choose between companies.
+That point arrives when the question becomes more specific, more constrained, and more tied to a real outcome.
 That's where most companies break.

-Not because they're worse businesses, but because they're not structured to win that evaluation.
+They are often strong businesses, but they're not structured to win that evaluation.
 Their positioning is vague.
 Their differentiation isn't tied to concrete scenarios.
 Their strengths don't map cleanly to the way decisions are actually made.
 So when the system tries to justify a recommendation, it defaults to something else.
 From the outside, it looks like inconsistency.
 In reality, it's lost decisions.

 What we're actually doing

-Second Wind is not built to increase how often you show up.
-It's built to increase how often you get chosen.
-That means we're not just trying to get you into the answer.
-We're shaping how you are understood inside the answer — how you're framed, how you're compared, and how easy it is for the system to justify recommending you.
+Second Wind is built to increase how often you get chosen.
+The goal is selection, not raw mention volume.
+That means we're trying to get you into the answer and shape how you are understood inside the answer — how you're framed, how you're compared, and how easy it is for the system to justify recommending you.

 In practice, this looks a lot less like content optimization and a lot more like sales.
 We're effectively selling your offering to these systems.
 If a human buyer doesn't fully understand your positioning, you can clarify it in a call.
 If an AI system doesn't, you don't get the call.